nolanlawson/pinafore/docs/Theming.md

     }
 ```

 Start the development server (`npm run dev`), go to `http://localhost:4002/settings/instances/your-instance-name` and select your newly created theme.
-Once you've done that, you can updated your theme, and refresh the page to see the change (you don't have to restart the server).
+Once you've done that, you can update your theme, and refresh the page to see the change (you don't have to restart the server).